-1/<time counter high value>.<time counter low value>

-where the high counter roughly corresponds to the number of seconds since initialisation, and the low value counts ticks of duration 1/65536 second.
+1/<time counter high value>.<time counter low value> where the high counter roughly corresponds to the number of seconds since initialisation, and the low value counts ticks of duration 1/65536 second.
 (Example: 1/123772074.26377).
 The following keywords contain spacecraft clock time:

-- SPACECRAFT CLOCK START COUNT - SPACECRAFT CLOCK STOP_COUNT
+- SPACECRAFT\CLOCK\START\COUNT - SPACECRAFT\CLOCK\STOP\COUNT

-For datasets up to and including MTP012 rounding errors of 1ms can occurr in the START TIME and STOP_TIME keyword values due to an inappropriate computation procedure.
+For V1.0 datasets up to and including MTP012 rounding errors of 1ms can occur in the START\TIME and STOP\TIME keyword values due to an inappropriate computation procedure.
+In the corresponding V1.1 datasets this was corrected.